microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 If any file is missed compared with the expected folder structure displayed above, the command line would prompt users with an error message.
-The visualization Tool looks for the free port to launch page in sequence, starting with port 8501.
+The visualization tool looks for the free port to launch page in sequence, starting with port 8501.
-The command line prints out the selected port.
+The command line would print out the selected port.

 Feature List
 ------------